Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Introduction

 \section{Introduction}

-The anomalous magnetic dipole moment and the electric dipole moment are among those lepton properties that have stirred more interest in experimental and theoretical fields.
-Currently, there is a discrepancy between the theoretical standard model (SM) prediction of the muon anomalous MDM and its experimental measurement, which might be a hint of new physics \cite{Zyla:2020zbs}.
-On the other hand, any experimental evidence of an electric dipole moment would give a clear signal of new sources of CP violation as the SM contributions are negligibly small.
+The anomalous magnetic dipole moment (MDM) and the electric dipole moment are among the lepton properties that have stirred more interest in the experimental and theoretical areas.
+Currently, there is a discrepancy between the theoretical standard model (SM) prediction of the muon anomalous MDM and its experimental measurement, which might be a hint of new physics \cite{ParticleDataGroup:2020ssz}.
+On the other hand, any experimental evidence of an electric dipole moment would give a clear signal of new sources of $CP$ violation as the SM contributions are negligibly small.
 With the advent of the LHC, anomalous contributions to the $\bar{t}tg$ coupling have also become the focus of interest.
 In analogy with the lepton electromagnetic vertex $\bar\ell\ell\gamma$, the anomalous $\bar{q}qg$ coupling can be written as

 where $\tilde{\mu}_q$ is the quark chromomagnetic dipole moment (CMDM) and $\tilde{d}_q$ is the quark chromoelectric dipole moment (CEDM), whereas $G^{\mu\upsilon}_a$ is the gluon field tensor and $T^a$ are the $SU(3)$ color generators.
-It is also usual to define the CMDM and CEDM in the dimensionless form \cite{Khachatryan:2016xws}
+It is also customary to define the CMDM and CEDM in the dimensionless form \cite{CMS:2016piu}

+On the experimental side, the search for evidences of the anomalous top quark coupling $\bar{t}tg$ is underway at the LHC \cite{CMS:2019zct,CMS:2016piu,CMS:2019nrx}: the most recent bounds on the top quark CMDM and CEDM were obtained by the CMS collaboration \cite{CMS:2019nrx,CMS:2019kzp}, which managed to improve the previous bounds \cite{CMS:2016piu} by one order of magnitude.
+Thus, one would expect that more tight constraints on $\hat \mu_t$ and $\hat d_t$ could be set in the near future.